Crossing the Dostuk Checkpoint and Travelling to Uzbekistan from Osh

 Transportation in Uzbekistan

-The shared taxi to Tashkent will cost you 120 000 – 150 000 Uzbek sum ($7.5 – 9.5) based on your bargaining skills.
+The shared taxi to Tashkent will cost you around 200 000 Uzbek sum ($16) based on your bargaining skills.
 If you want to travel to Tashkent by train, you need to go via Andijan.
-There are daily trains to Tashkent that leave at 6 am, 12 pm, 2 pm, and 4 pm (check for a time in advance).
-The taxi to Andijan costs nearly 20 000 – 25 000 ($1) and the bus is even cheaper.
+There are daily trains to Tashkent that leave at 6 am, 12 pm, 2 pm, and 4 pm (check the official website of Uzbek railways).
+The taxi to Andijan costs nearly 50 000 Uzbek sum ($4) and the bus is even cheaper.

 I hope that this information will ease your experience of crossing the Dostuk checkpoint between Kyrgyzstan and Uzbekistan.
 I will be traveling back and forth and update this post.
 Also, I will be glad to incorporate your recommendations and answer your questions regarding this topic.